sagasu/JustEat/questions.md

 ** If I was a client requesting such API, I would ask for pagination and sorting perhaps.<br />

 5) <br />
+{
+   "name":"Mateusz Kopij",
+   "nickname":"Dr Matt",
+   "gender":"Male",
+   "dateOfBirth":"20/01/1983",
+   "location": "World, Planet Earth",
+   "interests":[
+       "Startups",
+       "Information Technology - as a theory of information", "Computer Science - as an engineering and craftsmanship", "Business",
+       "Hacking life ;)",
+   ],
+   "Desires":[
+       "Work with nice people",
+       "Work with in a company with a great culture", "Have a good work life balance",
+       "Pushing world forward",
+       "Enjoy my time!"
+   ]
+}